Kryphus/rock-paper-scissors/README.md

-# rock-paper-scissors
+# Rock-Paper-Scissors Console Game

-Simple rock paper scissors console game
+This is a simple Rock-Paper-Scissors game implemented in JavaScript that runs in the console.